 Basic earnings per share are based on the weighted average number of common shares outstanding during each period.
 Diluted earnings per share are based on the weighted average number of common shares outstanding and the effect of all dilutive common stock equivalents during each period.
 On April 9, 2007, the Company authorized a 2.23 for one reverse split of the then Class B common shares, which became effective upon the closing of the Transaction at which time the Company's certificate of incorporation was modified such that Class A shares were converted into preferred and Class B shares were converted into common shares.
 In accordance with SFAS No. 128, Earnings Per Share, the computations of basic and diluted earnings per share have been adjusted retroactively for all periods presented to reflect the common stock split.
-At December 31, 2007, 570,293 common stock equivalents were not included in the diluted earnings per share calculation, as the effect of these shares would have been anti-dilutive.
-No common stock equivalents were considered antidilutive at December 31, 2006 or 2005.
+At December 31, 2007, 570,293 common stock equivalents were considered anti-dilutive at December 31, 2006 or 2005.